nathansmith11170/HoloTableGame/Readme.md

 ## Project Structure

-lua_scripts - "agent" logic is written in a scripting language shaders - shaders live here assets - audio-visual asset files live here game_lib - the game code itself will be compiled as a DLL graphical_client - here is where windowing, GUI, and rendering of the game is handled headless - here is where hosting a server from CLI is handled tests - here is where tests live third_party - here is where we put build dependencies from others, primarily windowing library, graphics API libraries, and math libraries
+- lua_scripts: "agent" logic is written in a scripting language
+- shaders: shaders live here
+- assets: audio-visual asset files live here
+- game_lib: the game code itself will be compiled as a DLL
+- graphical_client: here is where windowing, GUI, and rendering of the game is handled
+- headless: here is where hosting a server from CLI is handled
+- tests: here is where tests live
+- third_party: here is where we put build dependencies from others, primarily windowing library, graphics API libraries, and math libraries